system76/tech-docs/src/models/thelio-mira-r4-n4/repairs.md

 5. While holding the cooler's radiator in place against the top of the chassis, screw it in from above using its eight silver screws.
     - Again, partially install all eight screws first to ensure alignment, then go back and tighten them all.
 6. Set the computer upright.
-7. Plug the cooler pump into the `CPU_FAN2`/`AIO_PUMP` header at the top right corner of the motherboard.
+7. Plug the cooler pump into the `AIO_PUMP` header at the top right corner of the motherboard.
-8. Plug the fan cable into the top header of the fan splitter to the right of the motherboard.
+8. Plug the fan cable into the fan splitter to the right of the motherboard.
+    - By default, the cable plugs into the bottom header; both headers provide the same signal.
 9. Pull the excess cooler pump cable through the cable management cutout above the motherboard, and secure it behind the motherboard along with the braided motherboard fan input cable using the velcro strap.
 10. Hold the liquid tubes against the back of the chassis and secure them in place using the velcro strap.
 11. Reinstall the top shell, front glass, and both side panels.